octoml/octoml-profile/README.md

 but without the burden of

-- exporting the models and stitch them back with pre/post processing code
+- exporting the models and stitching them back with pre/post processing code
 - provisioning the hardware
 - preparing the hardware specific dependencies, i.e. the version of PyTorch, Cuda, TensorRT etc.
 - sending the model and data to each hardware and running the benchmarking script